 Yes, and we would like it you take our classes in English.

-CAN I STUDY ESL (ENGLISH) AT THE CENTRO HISPANO MARISTA?
+CAN I STUDY ESL (ENGLISH AS A 2nd LANGUAGE) AT THE CENTRO HISPANO MARISTA?

 No. Being fluent in English is really important.
 At the Centro Hispano Marista, however, we focus on GED programs.